Convoy rescue ship: Origins

 For the role the Admiralty sought out small, quick, manoeuvrable vessels; it drew many from among the Clyde Shipping Company's coastal passenger transports.
-The requisitioned passenger ships had a speed of 11 to 12 knots, which enabled them, after completing their rescue operations, to catch up with the convoys travelling at 10 knots.
+The requisitioned passenger ships had a speed of 11 to 12 kn, which enabled them, after completing their rescue operations, to catch up with the convoys travelling at 10 kn.
 Although these vessels had not been built for the Atlantic or the Arctic, none was lost to Atlantic storms; one did ice-up and founder off the coast of Newfoundland.

-The rescue ships were not hospital ships and so were legitimate targets as far as German submarines or bombers were concerned.
-Consequently, the Admiralty armed them with AA guns for protection when they were separated from the convoy and vulnerable to enemy attack.
-In addition to equipment for rescuing and treating survivors, rescue ships carried High Frequency radio Direction Finding equipment (abbreviated to HF/DF and known as "Huff-Duff") to assist in the location of U-boats.
+The rescue ships were not hospital ships and so were legitimate targets.
+The Admiralty armed them with AA guns for protection when they were separated from the convoy and vulnerable to enemy attack.
+In addition to equipment for rescuing and treating survivors, rescue ships carried High-frequency direction finding (HF/DF, "Huff-Duff") to assist in the location of U-boats.
 The rescue ship's position at the rear of the convoy provided good triangulation in combination with the HF/DF installed on the escort leader typically patrolling in front of the convoy.
 The Rescue Ship Service was organised by Lieutenant-Commander L. F. Martyn RNVR, who later co-authored a book highlighting the successes and challenges of the rescue ships.